OpenMW-CS: autocalc does not work for NPCs added with OpenMW-CS

 // easier than I thought

-#7 Updated by Marc Zinnschlag over 2 years ago
+#7 Updated by Marc Zinnschlag almost 3 years ago

 That is a complicated questions.
 Code duplication is out of the question.
 I agree that moving the code to a component feels wrong.
 I was going to suggest to do it anyway, but then I noticed another problem: